Your state’s best independent family-friendly restaurant

 Alaska: Seven Glaciers, Anchorage

 Finding a restaurant that’s both fancy enough for a special occasion and relaxed enough to take the whole family can prove a challenge.
-But Seven Glaciers, at Alyska Resort, is just the place.
+But Seven Glaciers, at Alyska Resort, ticks all the boxes.
 The journey, via an aerial tram that whisks diners over views of glaciers and Turnagain Arm (which can also be seen from the restaurant windows), is pure joy.
-There's a set-price four-course menu for adults including delicious dishes such as scallop bisque and braised beef short rib, while the kids menu features roasted chicken breast and fries and mac 'n' cheese.
+There's a six-course menu for adults including delicious dishes such as seared scallop with brown butter crouton, Alaskan crab tortellini, and poached sea bass with yuzu-miso sauce, plus a kids' menu packed with all the classics.

 Arkansas: The Purple Cow Restaurant, Little Rock

+Most children adore a retro diner.
+Most adults do, too, come to think of it.
 Purple Cow has five Arkansas locations but it’s the flagship diner on Cantrell Road, Little Rock, that’s the most fun.
-The theme is (you guessed it) purple, with a classic 1950s-inspired soda fountain and lots of neon.
+The theme is (you guessed it) purple, with a classic, 1950s-inspired soda fountain and lots of neon.
 Families love the friendly atmosphere and say it’s a great option for a get-together.
-And, should there be tantrums, kids will be easily soothed by one of the signature purple shakes or desserts.
+And, should there be tantrums, kids will be easily distracted by one of the signature purple shakes or desserts.

 California: Rosine’s Restaurant, Monterey

-Rosine’s is one of those places that’s proudly family-friendly.
+Rosine’s is one of those places that’s proudly family friendly.
 It’s wonderfully warm and welcoming, so much so that families feel instantly at home, and those lucky enough to live nearby return again and again.
-It stands out for its relaxed atmosphere, its great kids’ menu and a huge range of dishes, from giant salads and sandwiches to homemade pasta, steak and seafood.
+The spot stands out for its relaxed atmosphere, great kids’ menu, and huge range of dishes, from giant salads and sandwiches to house-made pasta, steak, and seafood.

 Colorado: Beano’s Cabin, Avon

-Whether it’s peak ski season or summer, when the slopes are scattered with wildflowers, the journey up to Beano’s Cabin in Beaver Creek resort is great fun – and breathtaking.
+Whether it’s peak ski season or summer, when the slopes are scattered with wildflowers, the journey up to Beano’s Cabin in Beaver Creek resort is great fun.
 In winter, a snowcat-driven sleigh whisks families up to the cozy-chic cabin on a mountain top meadow.
 In summer, the journey is by shuttle or horseback.
 Needless to say, all ages love it.
 The food is great, too, with seasonal mountain fare and a dedicated kids’ dinner menu.

 Connecticut: Louis’ Lunch, New Haven

-Family-run Louis’ Lunch has been around since 1895 and is officially recognized by the Library of Congress as the birthplace of the first hamburger sandwich – it was created in 1900 when a customer asked for something he could eat in a hurry.
-It still serves its ground-beef patties between slices of white toast, and it’s this simplicity and nostalgia that families love.
-They’re also happy to cook the meat a little more for kids, too.
+Family-run Louis’ Lunch has been around since 1895 and is officially recognized by the Library of Congress as the birthplace of the first hamburger sandwich, created in 1900 when a customer asked for something he could eat in a hurry.
+Louis’ still serves its ground-beef patties between slices of white toast, and it’s this simplicity and nostalgia that families love.
+The chefs are also happy to cook the meat a little more for kids, too.

 Delaware: Lucky’s Coffee Shop, Wilmington